pdsmart/ZPU/README.md

 | (SB) SD                   | Yes, a configurable number of hardware based SPI SD controllers. |
 | (SB) SOCCFG               | Yes, a set of registers to indicate configuration of the ZPU and SoC to the controlling program. |

 Within the SoC configuration, items such as starting Stack Address, Reset Vector, IO Start/End (SB) and (WB) can be specified.
+Given the wishbone bus, it is very easy to add further opencore IP devices, for the system bus some work may be needed as the opencore IP devices use differing signals.